Boston Frozen Pipe Repair

-- The temperature is below freezing: If, however, the temperature outside isn’t cold enough to freeze the water inside your pipes, then odds are the water inside probably isn’t frozen.
-After all, the temperature outside is what causes the water inside to freeze.
+- The temperature is below freezing: After all, the temperature outside is what causes the water inside to freeze.

 - No running water: The simplest test for a frozen water pipe: turn on your faucets.
-If water comes flowing freely from all faucets, then you’re probably in the clear.
+If water flows freely from all faucets, you’re probably in the clear.
 If one or more isn’t receiving running water, then you may have a frozen pipe somewhere.